 Recognise will help you to recognise what critical incidents are and their impact on the whole learning community including children, families, and educators.

-Respond will support you in responding to critical incidents, and help you to work together to create mentally healthy communities.
+Respond will support you in responding to critical incidents, and help you to work together as a school to create mentally healthy communities.

 I would like to work together with families to support positive mental health.